-Lucius is a deepwater field containing high quality crude oil and associated gas.
-First oil from the field is expected in 2014.
-The field development is estimated to cost approximately $2bn.
+Lucius is a deepwater field containing high-quality crude oil and associated gas.
+The field’s first oil was produced in January 2015, with development costing approximately $2bn.

 Lucius oil field location

-Anadarko, Exxon Mobil and other co-owners of the field entered into an unitisation agreement in July 2011 to develop the Lucius field.
-The agreement integrates the portions of Keathley Canyon blocks 874, 875, 918, and 919.
+Anadarko, Exxon Mobil and other co-owners of the field entered a unitisation agreement in July 2011 to develop the Lucius field.
+This agreement integrates the portions of Keathley Canyon blocks 874, 875, 918, and 919.

 The Lucius field was discovered in December 2009 using the Ensco 8500 semi-submersible rig.
-The discovery well was drilled to a depth of 20,000ft in about 7,100ft of water.
+The discovery well was drilled to a depth of 20,000ft in approximately 7,100ft of water.

 An up-dip sidetrack appraisal well was drilled 3,200ft south of the discovery well in the next month to confirm the results.
-The appraisal well encountered 600ft of net pay with high quality oil and associated gas-condensate.
-It was drilled to about 20,600ft depth in 7,100ft of water.
+The appraisal well encountered 600ft of net pay with high-quality oil and associated gas-condensate.
+It was drilled to around 20,600ft depth in 7,100ft of water.